What buyer concessions should I ask for when buying in 76179?

 When You Should Ask

 The house has been sitting 30+ days with little competitive offer activity.
 Inspection found issues the seller hasn't addressed.
 Your approval is solid but cash-to-close is the constraint.
 Comparable homes in the price range include better terms.
 You're at the top of your budget and a rate buydown makes the monthly payment work.
-When none of these apply — when you're competing against two other offers on a sharp listing — asking for concessions can cost you the house.
+When none of these apply, like when you're competing against two other offers on a sharp listing, asking for concessions can cost you the house.

 What Sellers Typically Cover